 Bubble Swim Caps

 Take the Water Gear Crepe Bubble Cap for example.
 It’s retro style features some modern updates for the 21st century swimmer.
 The pliable cap is made from 100% rubber.
 The material, plus the bubble design, allows the cap to fit on the head and hair without being too tight or snug.
-In fact, the Water Gear bubble cap features ergonomic ear pockets that help keep the cap in place during most any kind of water activity.
-Pair the ear pockets with the cap’s comfortable chin strap, and you have an almost water-tight fit that will help streamline, insulate, and keep your hair as dry as possible.
+In fact, the Water Gear bubble cap features an extended cut that helps keep the cap in place during most any kind of water activity.
+Pair the extra length with the cap’s comfortable chin strap, and you have an almost water-tight fit that will help streamline, insulate, and keep your hair as dry as possible.

-If you’re in the market for a swim cap that keeps hair dry, but prefer not to hassle with a strap, try the All Star Crepe Bubble Cap.
-Like the Water Gear cap, this cap is covered with tiny, flexible bubbles to help accommodate any swimmer’s head.
-The All Star cap is able to provide nearly dry hair thanks to the ridges on the underside of the cap.
-The tiny ridges help create a seal against the head and prevent too much water from entering the cap.
+If you’re in the market for a swim cap that keeps hair dry, but prefer not to hassle with a strap, try the RhyneMaiden Bubble Cap or the All Star Crepe Bubble Cap.
+Like the Water Gear cap, these models are also covered with tiny, flexible bubbles to help accommodate any swimmer’s head and hair.
+The RhyneMaiden and All Star caps provide nearly dry hair thanks to the ridges on the underside of the cap.
+This set of tiny ridges help to create a seal against the head and prevent too much water from entering the cap.

 These types of caps are great for all kinds of water activities and they’re available in a few different sizes for an always-perfect fit.
 Don one during your afternoon swim session and you’ll be able to head back to office with still fresh looking locks.
 To really keep your hair as dry as possible, try pairing either of the rubber bubble caps with an ultra thin latex cap.
 Wear the latex cap under the crepe cap for twice the protection against damaging chlorine and salt water.